QP/C 8.0.2

 Remarks

-The QEvt_ctor() can be also used to initialize event instances (or the portion inherited from QEvt in events with parameters), but this is not recommended.
+The QEvt_init() can be also used to initialize event instances (or the portion inherited from QEvt in events with parameters), but this is not recommended.
 Instead, the recommended ways of instantiating event objects use the RAII principle (Resource Acquisition Is Initialization) and are based on the QEVT_INITIALIZER() macro, as illustrated in the QEvt class.

 Parameters

-[in,out]mecurrent instance pointer (see Object Orientation)
+[in,out]mecurrent instance pointer (see SAS_QP_OO)

 Returns

-Traceability
+Backward Traceability

 Usage